-All support payments, whether or not the responsibility of the court trustee to enforce and collect, shall be paid through KPC.
-The trustee shall maintain a record of child support and maintenance payments pursuant to this rule.
-Any payments of child support not paid through the KPC shall be presumptively disallowed unless the court has approved a direct payment agreement.
+All support payments in a case subject to enforcement by the court trustee shall be paid through KPC.
+The court trustee shall maintain a support interest calculation which shall be the official court record of the support payments pursuant to this rule.
+Any support payments not paid through the KPC shall be presumptively disallowed.
+Any support payment not made through the KPC shall be subject to a 5% collection fee, which shall be paid directly to the court trustee, before the payment will be included in the official support interest calculation.